Non-Employee Travel and Related Expenses

 - Headphones or personal entertainment

-Use of private or personal air/ watercraft is not approved.
-No reimbursement will be made for the use of private or personal air/water craft.
-Non-employees are prohibited from flying their personal aircraft for CIGNA business.
+Cigna will not reimburse for the cost of use of private or personal aircraft or water craft.
+Non-employees are prohibited from flying their personal aircraft for Cigna business.

 Coach or business class must be used for all rail travel.
 A roomette or duplex accommodation is permitted when an overnight stay is required on board a train.

 Amtrak is a cost-effective alternative to air travel when traveling between most major cities positioned along the Eastern seaboard.
-If travel between Hartford and Philadelphia is required, employees should consider traveling by Amtrak to contain expenses.
-When traveling from Philadelphia to Hartford, employees may also consider checking fares and schedules in and out of New Haven, CT, and renting a car as a viable alternative.
+If travel between Hartford and Philadelphia is required, travelers must consider traveling by Amtrak to contain expenses.
+When traveling from Philadelphia to Hartford, travelers may also consider checking fares and schedules in and out of New Haven, CT, and renting a car as a viable alternative.

 Travelers in the Northeast corridor may consider Acela train service, available in the booking tool, if pricing is competitive to standard Amtrak fares.